GPUOpen-Effects/TressFX/README.md

 ### Premake
 The Visual Studio solutions and projects in this repo were generated with Premake.
-If you need to regenerate the Visual Studio files, double-click on `gpuopen_geometryfx_update_vs_files.bat` in the `premake` directory.
+If you need to regenerate the Visual Studio files, double-click on `gpuopen_tressfx_update_vs_files.bat` in the `premake` directory.

 For Visual Studio 2015 and 2017, this version of Premake adds the `WindowsTargetPlatformVersion` element to the project file to specify which version of the Windows SDK will be used.
 To change `WindowsTargetPlatformVersion` for Visual Studio 2015 and 2017, change the value for `_AMD_WIN_SDK_VERSION` in `premake\amd_premake_util.lua` and regenerate the Visual Studio files.